-Not as happy as Grigori was when he got home this morning."
-"Uh ... um ...
-"Flustered, Marci immediately turned back to the pond where the two teams were warming up.
+"Not as happy as Grigori was when he got home this morning."
+"Uh...um..."
+Flustered, Marci immediately turned back to the pond where the two teams were warming up.
 "This is very exciting," she rambled on.
 "Very few of us have seen Bold Novikov play in years."
 "You guys don't have a professional team nearby?"
 "Only minor teams from other bear towns come this far north.
 The professional teams won't come out here because we're not very welcoming of other species."
 "Oh."
 Blayne thought about that a moment.
-"But everyone welcomed me.
+"But everyone welcomed me."
 Marci's smile returned.
 "That we did."
 She leaned in and whispered, "The whole town's talking about how you handled Kerry-Ann.
-She's [&]quot;Yes.
-It's a no. No kiss for you." [&]quot;Oh, come on!" everyone called out, startling Bo.

-[&]quot;You can't leave him hanging like that! " [&]quot;Kiss him!" [&]quot;Go on and kiss him, cutie!" usually real intimidating."
+She's usually real intimidating."
 "Is that because of her beady little eyes?"
 Blayne asked in a whisper.
 "Because with a little makeup, I could totally help her with that."
-Marci took Blayne s hand between both of hers, "I am learning to adore you, Blayne Thorpe."
+Marci took Blayne's hand between both of hers, "I am learning to adore you, Blayne Thorpe."
 His uncle, the only one anyone trusted to be ref of this game since he was too hard on Bo to ever ignore his mistakes, was about to drop the puck when they heard all the laughter.
 They briefly paused to focus over at the onlookers.
 "Seems that tiny girlfriend of yours is fittin' in pretty well, Bold Novikov," Raymond remarked, obviously impressed.
 "She does have a way about her."
 "It must be the dog in her, because wolves..."
 Both teams sneered in agreement about wolves until Grigori leaned in and asked, "Are you two girls done talkin' or should we forget all this and start braiding each other's hair instead?"
 Bo focused back on the game, doing his best to push Blayne out of his mind.
 Not easy when he could still taste her on his lips.
 His uncle dropped the puck and Bo went for it, trying to get control of it.
 Bad move.
 What he should have done was remember how these impromptu pond games were played.
 If he had, that Canadian polar would have never been able to bash Bo's skull in with his stick before skating off with Bo's puck.
 Blayne cringed when she saw Bo go down from that hockey stick to the head.
 Looks like dinner tonight will be clear soups.
 Or straight intravenous feeding.
-Bo slowly sat tip, shaking his big head.
+Bo slowly sat up, shaking his big head.
 Probably all that ringing in his ears was confusing him.
 But it didn't last long.
 His head came up and he snarled, his gaze locking on the polar who took his puck and was busy trying to get past Bo's goalie.
 Bo got to his feet.